 Turn Socks Inside Out

 Always turn socks inside out before washing.
 This protects the outer surface from pilling and friction while allowing the interior—where sweat and oils accumulate—to get the deepest clean.
-This single step noticeably extends the visual quality of patterned and colored dress socks.
+This single step noticeably extends the visual quality of patterned and colored dress socks — especially important when you need socks to match a specific wedding color scheme.

 Drying Your Dress Socks